BellaLi-code/agile-delivery-simulation/README.md

 * Implemented proactive risk mitigation strategy
 * Achieved full traceability from requirement to execution
 * Delivered all milestones on schedule

----

-# Why This Matters

-This repository demonstrates capability in:

-* Delivery architecture design
-* Agile governance implementation
-* Risk management discipline
-* Execution transparency
-* Structured milestone control

-It reflects readiness to operate in structured product environments where delivery accountability and scope governance are critical.

----